Ed Cohen: New York Knicks

-Cohen works with analyst Brendan Brown on Knicks radio broadcasts, heard on ESPN New York 98.7 FM.
+Cohen works with analysts Monica McNutt and Wally Szczerbiak on Knicks radio broadcasts, heard on ESPN New York 98.7 FM.
 In January 2018, he worked his first Knicks' MSG telecast alongside Walt Frazier.

 Cohen is also the TV play-by-play voice of the New York Liberty on MSG Networks.
-He previously called New York Cosmos soccer on MSG in addition to handling play-by-play responsibilities for MSG Network’s coverage of Knicks Summer League in 2017.
+He previously called New York Cosmos soccer on MSG in addition to handling play-by-play responsibilities for MSG Network's coverage of Knicks Summer League in 2017.

 Personal life

 Cohen was named one of the "Top 30 Sportscasters Under 30" by STAA in 2014.

-Cohen lives in New York City with his wife Emily.
+Cohen lives in Westchester County, New York with his wife Emily and two kids.